viniciusgerevini/shromp/docs/en/4-about.md

 # About

-Shromp was created with love by 60 hard working shrimp and I.
+Shromp was created with love by 60 hard-working shrimp and I.

 🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐<br/>
 🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐🦐<br/>